 The project is based at 1 Paddington Close, Salford, M65PL.
-The project is open Monday to Friday 9am-3pm.
-Salford Food Bank are based to our building on Tuesdays and Fridays.
+The project is open Monday to Friday 9am-2pm.
+Salford Food Bank are based to our building on Tuesdays and Fridays between 10am and 12pm.
 Food services are availble Monday to Friday 10am-2pm.
-Hot drinks are serves from 9am and after 2pm.
+Hot drinks are serves from 9am and 2pm.

-Dedicated project support staff are availble to offer advice and services to anyone in need.
+Dedicated support staff are availble to offer advice and services to anyone in need.

 Our Christian ethos ensures an unconditionally positive, accepting and non-judgmental approach and strives to support clients in reaching their full potential.
 Our centre is open to people of all faiths or none and strives to be inclusive